 Rocket scientist and expert on the future of transportation; responsible for the landing of the Mars Curiosity Rover

 Dr. Anita Sengupta is a true rocket scientist.
-She is here to tell about the future of flight.
+She is here to tell you about the future of flight.

 At GOTO Copenhagen, she will tell her breathtaking story about how she modifies existing airplanes to fly on seawater through her fast moving startup, Hydroplane Ltd.